Shinji Kagawa: 2010–11 season

 In the summer of 2010, Kagawa transferred from Cerezo to Borussia Dortmund for €350,000.
 The relatively low cost of the transfer was because of a release clause in Kagawa's contract with Cerezo, which allowed him to leave the club cheaply if he had an opportunity to play in Europe.

 On 23 August 2010, he made his debut appearance in the Bundesliga, starting for his new club Dortmund.
-After scoring his first two competitive goals for the club in the UEFA Europa League qualifying tie against Qarabağ, he continued this form with his first goal in the Bundesliga match against VfL Wolfsburg, which Dortmund won 2–0.
-In the Revierderby against arch-rivals Schalke 04, which Dortmund won 3–1, Kagawa said before the match that he would score two goals, which he then did.
+After scoring his first two competitive goals for the club in the UEFA Europa League qualifying tie against Qarabağ, he continued this form with his first goal in the Bundesliga against VfL Wolfsburg, which Dortmund won 2–0.
+In the Revierderby against arch-rivals Schalke 04, Kagawa said before the match that he would score two goals, which he then did as Dortmund won 3–1.

-Kagawa missed half of the Bundesliga season because of an injury he picked up on international duty with Japan and scored eight goals in 18 appearances.
-His strong effort in the first half of the season helped his side finish as champions of the Bundesliga, and he was named in the Bundesliga Best XI.
+Kagawa missed the second half of the Bundesliga season because of an injury he picked up during international duty with Japan.
+His strong effort in the first half of the season helped his side finish as champions of the Bundesliga, and he was named in the Bundesliga Best XI, scoring eight goals in 18 appearances.

 2011–12 season

 Kagawa was back in time for the start of the 2011–12 Bundesliga campaign and quickly found his way back into the starting line-up.
-Kagawa scored his first goal of the new Bundesliga season on 18 September, coming on in a 2–1 loss to Hannover 96, as Dortmund gave up two goals in the last three minutes.
-On 22 October, Kagawa opened the scoring in the seventh minute as Dortmund won against 1.
-FC Köln 5–0 at the Signal Iduna Park.
+Kagawa scored his first goal of the new Bundesliga season on 18 September, coming in a 2–1 loss to Hannover 96, as Dortmund gave up two goals in the last three minutes.
+On 22 October, Kagawa opened the scoring in the seventh minute as Dortmund won against Köln 5–0 at the Signal Iduna Park.
 Kagawa scored again on 5 November, as Dortmund brushed aside VfL Wolfsburg 5–1 and moved within two points of league leaders Bayern Munich.
 Kagawa scored a late consolation against Arsenal in a 2–1 loss in the group stage of the Champions League.

 On 28 January 2012, Kagawa scored twice in Dortmund's 3–1 win against Hoffenheim.
 Kagawa scored the only goal of the game against Werder Bremen on 17 March, heading in a pass from İlkay Gündoğan in the eighth minute.
-Kagawa scored two goals out of Dortmund's six in their 6-1 win against Cologne on 25 March, keeping Dortmund five points ahead of Bayern in the title race.
-Borussia Dortmund went on to win the season with 81 points, setting a Bundesliga record.
-Kagawa also scored a goal and provided an assist for Dortmund against rivals Bayern Munich in the 2012 DFB-Pokal Final.
-He scored a total of 13 goals and had 8 assists during that season.
+Kagawa scored two goals in Dortmund's 6-1 win against Köln on 25 March, keeping Dortmund five points ahead of Bayern in the title race.
+Borussia Dortmund went on to win the league title with 81 points, setting a Bundesliga record.
+Kagawa also scored a goal and provided an assist for Dortmund against rivals Bayern Munich in their victory in the 2012 DFB-Pokal final.
+He scored a total of 13 goals and recorded 12 assists in the 2011-12 season.